 This innovative, cured-in-place pipe (CIPP) system creates a long-term, structural pipe inside the existing host pipe system without digging or destruction to buildings or landscape.
 The pipe is rehabilitated to a better-than-new condition, with an increased flow rate, eliminated weakened joints, sealed cracks and eradicating the chance of groundwater pollution.
 The Piperenu structural lining technology is best suited for 40 mm to 300 mm in diameter.
 Speciality applications are available for larger pipe systems.

 Will my water be shut off during the pipe relining process?

 A single riser can take up to 5 weeks to line.
-At Nu Flow, we want occupants of a building to be comfortable during this time.
+At Piperenu, we want occupants of a building to be comfortable during this time.
 For this reason, we only line one hot or cold water riser at a time.
 This allows us to install mixing valves so that certain areas have water during the pipelining process, like sinks, showers and toilets.

 Will my epoxy lined pipes ever experience problems?

 Will my epoxy lined pipe need additional maintenance?